Cantido/loom/README.md

 ## Usage

 To use Loom, you must first create an account and an API token via the web interface.
-Then you can make API calls using basic auth.
+Then you can retriev an access token starting an OAuth Client Credentials flow to the authorization endpoint.
-See the OpenAPI spec at `postman/schemas/openapi.yaml` for API documentation.
+See the OpenAPI spec at [`openapi.yaml`](https://github.com/Cantido/loom/blob/main/openapi.yaml) for API documentation.

 ## Maintainer